-ID Туре Illnialia nama/titla Requirement Priority Domain Description Rationale (justification) Related KPIs UC2.21 User DLT deployment MUST DLT A DLT Operator must be able to deploy a programmable DLT, which shall form the basis of the spectoken marketplace See above The DLT operator can deploy the DLT.
-UC2.22 User Re-selling of spectrum SHOULD Marketnlace An authorised Resource Consumer (by a Regulator, UC2.18) who has acquired spectrum rights from the Regulator should be able to resell it to other Resource Consumers This ensures business agility and a dynamic marketplace environment, providing the associated business terms (identified in UC2.17) associated to such trade are not altered.
-Once spectokens have been bought by a user, there is the option to resell the spectokens.
-UC2.23 HISAr Onboarding/ Request to register node MUST DLT When a new stakeholder registers, a dedicated node has to be put in place which is registered with the DLT.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related UC2.21 User DLT deployment MUST DLT A DLT Operator must be able to deploy a programmable DLT, which shall form the basis of the spectoken marketplace See above The DL UC2.22 User Re-selling of spectrum SHOULD Marketplace An authorised Resource Consumer (by a Regulator, UC2.18) who has acquired spectrum rights from the Regulator should be able to resell it to other Resource Consumers This ensures business agility and a dynamic marketplace environment, providing the associated business terms (identified in UC2.17) associated to such trade are not altered.
+Once s option UC2.23 User Onboarding/ Request to register node MUST DLT When a new stakeholder registers, a dedicated node has to be put in place which is registered with the DLT.
 This node will allow the stakeholder to participate in interacting with the spectrum market.
 A core requirement of the DLT are nodes that form the permissioned/private network.
-A node can be deployed for a new user and it can connect to the DLT.
-UC2.24 IIIcΔr Onboarding / Permissioning level MUST DLT / Trust Once a new stakeholder is registered, a permissioning degree needs to be set for the stakeholder, allowing for different types of transaction on the DLT.
+A node to the l UC2.24 User Onboarding / Permissioning level MUST DLT / Trust Once a new stakeholder is registered, a permissioning degree needs to be set for the stakeholder, allowing for different types of transaction on the DLT.
 Currently there are basically two levels of permissions planned: Regulator and Trader.
 The initial trust level should be always minimal, but should be increased as the stakeholder Not every user has the same permissions, there are different levels of things that can be done.
-Different types of users have different rights to perform actions on the DLT.
+Differe spectokens have been bought by a user, there is the to resell the spectokens.